nerohalo/full-stack-example/README.md

 <h1 align="center">
-	Full stack framework agnostic monorepo template
+	Full stack BE framework agnostic monorepo template
 </h1>

-## Whats the purpose of this project?
+## What's the purpose of this project?

-NB!
+<strong>NB!
 This code is not production ready.
-Use at your own risk!
+Use at your own risk!</strong>

 I created this template for 2 reasons.
 To serve as a learning example and reusable template for future projects.

-The template allows to quickly get started with a monorepo full stack setup with a typesafe BE/FE
+The template allows to quickly get started with a monorepo full stack setup with a end-to-end typesafe experience

-Todo app was chosen as an example since it was easy to setup.
-This project is not meant to demonstrate the ability to build a Todo app!
+Todo app was chosen as an example since it was easy to set up.

+The project is supposed to demonstrate a solution that is fit for larger teams and allows for easy scalability in the long run.

+While the project has a node backend the solution will work with any backend technology as long as openapi schema is generated.

 ## Why pandaCSS over tailwind ?

-There are lots of reason why i prefer pandaCSS over tailwind
+There are lots of reason why I prefer pandaCSS over tailwind

 [Check out this link to learn more](https://www.perplexity.ai/search/create-a-detailed-summary-why-bWymfvygQ2K60ODCV6j3_Q)